Safari Hotel: History

 Ground was broken in March 1956 by Gilbert & Dolan Construction Co.
-Developed Ernie Uhlman, the hotel opened on November 16, 1956, with the Scottsdale mayor and Miss Arizona in attendance.
+Developed by Ernie Uhlman, the hotel opened on November 16, 1956, with the Scottsdale mayor and Miss Arizona in attendance.
 The resort initially offered 108 rooms.
 Upon opening, the resort featured its own orchestra, which released records on the resort's own record label.

 In 1959, the resort expanded by building another 80 rooms and a banquet room which could seat up to 700 people at the east end of the property.

 The resort was the headquarters for both the Boston Red Sox and the Baltimore Orioles baseball teams during spring training in the late 1950s.

 The Safari was very popular in the 1960s as a destination resort.
 The hotel featured the French Quarter nightclub, and a 24-hour coffee shop, and the Gracious Dining restaurant.
 These opened in the early 1960s after Paul Shank took over the resort's restaurants, spending $400,000 on renovations which replaced the resort's orchestra with more contemporary entertainment.
 In order for the nightclub to open, the city of Scottsdale had to repeal its ban on dancing.
 The French Quarter hosted entertainment acts such as Rosemary Clooney and the Mills Brothers.
 The French Quarter spent $60,000 on a remodeling in 1969.
 At the time, the Safari's restaurants employed 250 employees and claimed to have the highest volume of food sales in the state of Arizona.
 However the French Quarter could not maintain its success and closed in 1978 after pivoting to dinner theatre during the mid-1970s.

 Hogan's Heroes actor Bob Crane was seen at the Safari shortly before his homicide in 1978.

 The Brown Derby restaurant operated in the resort from 1981 to 1996.